 Veronica: I have learned that a person’s interpretation of art can be influenced greatly by their feelings, and that the same person can see different things in the same painting on different days, also that culture can really influence our interpretation of art.
 In addition, I learned there is not bad or good appreciation, only different kinds.
 Kat: I learned how to appreciate arts.
 Through our practice of art talks, I’ve gotten known that appreciation doesn’t mean to remember the facts of works but to build connections to the works.
 Alejandra: I have learned that there are feelings involved in every painting, even in the ones I didn’t think so, to give a second look to find something new, to see how the lighting can change a place, to look from different perspectives to find something new in the same thing.

 How has this experience impacted you?
 Veronica: This class has showed me a higher appreciation for little details in art and life, and to look more closely for meaning wherever I go.
 Kat: After this experience, every time when I looked at an art work I began to automatically ask myself these questions: What do I see?
 What does that make me think?
 What does it make me wonder?
 Alejandra: Now I’m always looking for the lighting and also looking for new and different perspectives for my pictures.
 I can not look at the paintings without thinking more about what does the author wanted to tell us??
 What was he/she doing (besides the painting)??
 How do I feel when I look at it??
 I need to ask my children what do they see in the painting, what they think is happening there, what they feel….sometimes this responses can give me more information about them and their feelings.

-For more information about this and other Access and Inclusive Programs, contact Amanda Driver at 479-418-5724 or [email protected].
+For more information about this and other Access and Inclusive Programs, us here.